luerhard/chapter_regression_and_artifical/main.md

 # Machine Learning in the social sciences
 [!ml] summarizes statistical methods in which computers learn from data and extract information.
 While [!ml] represents a breakthrough in computer sciences, its adoption in the social sciences is less enthusiastic [@molina:MachineLearningSociology.2019].
-In contrast to the usage of inferential statistics, the application of [!ml] does not (yet) rest on established methodological principles and assumption as in [!ts].
+In contrast to the usage of inferential statistics, the application of [!ml] does not (yet) rest on as established methodological principles and assumptions as in [!ts].

 In general, we can distinguish two paradigms when it comes to [!ml]: _[!sml!]_ and _[!uml!]_ [e.g., @jordan:MachineLearning.2015].
 While [!sml] uses *labeled* data as input to predict outcomes of *unlabeled* data, [!uml] derives patterns in (unlabeled) observations by exploiting statistical properties of the data.